12 top tips for stargazing

 How can you tell which bright stars are actually planets?
 There’s an easy way to tell them apart: stars twinkle, planets don’t.

 After a while you will almost certainly see a star dash across the sky: a meteor, or shooting star!
 These are tiny grains of space dust burning up in the atmosphere.
-Very bright ones, called fireballs, can drop meteorites on the ground.

 If you stay at your observing site long enough you’ll notice that the stars which were low in the east when you arrived have climbed higher in the sky, and those which were low in the west are lower or might even have vanished from view altogether.

 Why?
 It’s because as Earth rotates the stars appear to sweep across the sky.
+This effect is often captured by astrophotographers and is known as star trails.

-Only one star stays still: Polaris, the Pole Star, which is aligned with Earth’s axis and can be found using the ‘Pointer’ stars in the Plough.
+Only one star stays relatively still: Polaris, the Pole Star, which is aligned with Earth’s axis and can be found using the ‘Pointer’ stars in the Plough.

 Return to your observing site in August or September and you’ll see the whole sky has changed.
 This is because the constellations we see change during the year, as Earth orbits the Sun.